apache/spark/docs/programming-guide.md

 to disk, incurring the additional overhead of disk I/O and increased garbage collection.

 Shuffle also generates a large number of intermediate files on disk.
-As of Spark 1.3, these files are not cleaned up from Spark's temporary storage until Spark is stopped, which means that long-running Spark jobs may consume available disk space.
-This is done so the shuffle doesn't need to be re-computed if the lineage is re-computed.
+As of Spark 1.3, these files are preserved until the corresponding RDDs are no longer used and are garbage collected.
+This is done so the shuffle files don't need to be re-created if the lineage is re-computed.
+Garbage collection may happen only after a long period time, if the application retains references to these RDDs or if GC does not kick in frequently.
+This means that long-running Spark jobs may consume a large amount of disk space.
 The temporary storage directory is specified by the `spark.local.dir` configuration parameter when configuring the Spark context.

 Shuffle behavior can be tuned by adjusting a variety of configuration parameters.
 See the